c19witness/uk-covid19-inquiry/2023-11-20_module-2/1_Sir_Patrick_Vallance.rst

 **Counsel Inquiry**: So moving from there, given that that was what you were being told, do you think that enough was done during February to understand what that meant and what an NHS overwhelm would look like, what the numbers involved were?

 **Sir Patrick Vallance**: I think the numbers -- well, there was a lot done in terms of what needed to be -- what the options were to reduce the spread.
 So quite early in February work started on non-pharmaceutical interventions.
-Neil Ferguson in particular drew up a lot of modelling around that, what the different options were, and came up with a figure that others endorsed as well of needing to get the 75% reduction in contacts in order to try to really suppress this to the right level.
+Neil Ferguson in particular drew up a lot of modelling around that, what the different options were, and came up with a figure that others endorsed as well of needing to get the 75% reduction in :outline:`contacts` in order to try to really suppress this to the right level.

 So there was a lot of work done on the modelling, there was a lot of work done exposing those options into COBR, including with the behavioural science input on that, and there was a discussion -- which I think Boris Johnson puts in his statement -- which he had with the CMO at the end of February on lockdown options and what the implications of those would be.